-passion is for the sciences.
-His scholarship will run for the remaining 2 years of his secondary school education.
+TIMOTHY KASHINGO Studious in nature.
+He loves reading and is always curious and a quiet and mature temperament.
+His aspiration is to work in the education sector.
+Timothy's scholarship will run for the remaining 2 years of his secondary school education.